People

 Christian Fox

-Before working in law, Christian was a dairy farmer and soldier.
+Before working in law, Christian was a dairy farmer and before that, a soldier.
 He served on several dairy industry bodies at board level and is a past Chair of the Dairy Council.
-He retains a special interest in agricultural matters and has extensive business experience, which helps him relate well to commercial clients from all sectors.
+Christian was awarded the prestigious Associateship of the Royal Agricultural Societies (ARAgS) for his contribution to the dairy sector.

 Further information